-B. Memory System
+4.2 Memory System

 To ascertain the effectiveness of our prefetching techniques, we measured the performance of a baseline no-prefetcher system, the performance with an added degree-1 prefetcher and the performance with the DDP.
-These results are shown in Figure 10.
-The baseline degree-1 provides, on average, a speedup of 2.3X, resultant from a 62.2% reduction of average D-cache miss latency.
-The more sophisticated and adaptive DDP shown in Figure 7 provides a speedup of 3.4X on average, due to an additional 53.1% reduction in average Dcache miss latency over the degree-1 prefetcher.
+These results are shown in Fig. 13a.
+The baseline degree-1 provides, on average, a speedup of 2.3X, with the best speedup achieved for srad at 5.95X and no speedup for nw.
+The more sophisticated and adaptive DDP shown in Fig. 10 provides a speedup of 3.4X on average, with the best speedup of 6.2X for nw and minimum speed up of 1.35X in sde.
 This amounts to a speedup of 1.5X speedup over the traditional degree-1 prefetcher.
-The snad benchmark presents a pathological case; the main inner-loop has 5 separate, equally-spaced loads from the same array, leading to higher-than-expected conflict and pollution in one particular set in our 4-way associative cache.
-To confirm this, we repeated the experiment but with an 8kB, 8-way associative L2; for this configuration, the performance of the DDP was better than that of the degree-1 prefetcher.
+The srad benchmark presents a pathological case; the main inner loop has 5 separate, equally spaced loads from the same array, leading to higher than expected conflict and pollution in one particular set in our four-way associative cache.
+To confirm this, we repeated the experiment but with an 8 kB, eight-way associative L2; for this configuration, the performance of the DDP was better than that of the degree-1 prefetcher.